-Zekelman Industries, the largest independent steel pipe and tube manufacturer in North America, knew it needed to refresh its online presence — along with those of its eight brands and 11 operating divisions — as it hadn’t made many updates in about five years.
+The team at Zekelman Industries, the largest independent steel pipe and tube manufacturer in North America, knew they needed to refresh its online presence — along with those of its eight brands and 11 operating divisions — as they hadn’t made many updates in about five years.
 The refresh needed to be complete by the time the company launched a website for American Metal, a new grass-roots and integrated campaign initiative supporting the domestic steel industry and its workers.
 All told, Zekelman needed eight brand-new B2B websites to go live in five months, complete with videos, interactive elements, robust asset libraries and conversion paths based on real customer insights.
 The company’s sites needed to be amazing, and they had to appeal to its primary customers — distributors in a variety of different markets.

 We formed an uber-collaborative partnership with Zekelman to prioritize the order in which the eight websites would be built on an extremely aggressive schedule.
 The marketing team at Zekelman agreed to a 24-hour turnaround time on feedback, and we set up the feedback loop so the team could review sites “live” in the content management system.
 This arrangement ensured that roadblocks would be cleared quickly and feedback implemented efficiently.